NEWS

 Colombian-Italian conductor Stefano Boccacci is a versatile opera, ballet, choral and contemporary music conductor.
 He has worked with professional orchestras and opera productions in both Europe, USA and Latin America.

 He has just been awarded the Leverhulme Conducting Fellowship in partnership with BBC Scottish Symphony Orchestra, Scottish Opera and the Royal Conservatoire of Scotland.
-Boccacci will act as assistant to Ryan Wigglesworth and the BBC SSO, he will also accompany the orchestra to its performances at the BBC Proms in London and the Edinburgh International Festival for the 2025/26 and 26/27 seasons.
+Boccacci is the assistant to Ryan Wigglesworth and the BBC SSO, he will also accompany the orchestra to its performances at the BBC Proms in London and the Edinburgh International Festival for the 2025/26 and 26/27 seasons.

 He was the assistant conductor of the Yale Philharmonia at Yale University for the 2023/24 and 24/25 seasons, working with its principal conductor Peter Oundjian, as well as assisting Giancarlo Guerrero, Rune Bergmann, Earl Lee and Rossen Milanov.
 During his time at Yale he collaborated with composer Joan Tower, soloists such as Augustin Hadelich, went on tour to Carnegie Hall, and led the orchestra in several performances at the renowned Woolsey Hall in Connecticut.